As it turns out, defining constitution is pretty hard. At the #EIP0 summit, 2018. Photo by the author.

 - Transparency: In my experience, transparency is a hard sell, which is why it’s especially important to install it as an essential principle from the very beginning.
 Many community members and contributors, especially those with more corporate than open source experience, often feel uncomfortable with debating or making decisions in public, preferring to revert to small, private groups of trusted friends.
 Unfortunately, such a decision-making progress is antithetical to the things blockchain stands for, especially the values described above: openness and permissionless innovation/participation.
 If it’s not clear how or why decisions are being made, by whom, and on what basis, many people, both current and potential community members, may deem the entire project illegitimate and refuse to contribute, or worse.
 All decisions made on behalf of the community, but especially those that involve voting or other formal decision-making and allocation of resources including funds, should be completely transparent.
 A record of these decisions should also be archived somewhere accessible to everyone, for free, indefinitely.

 - Accountability: This principle is just as important as transparency, and just as essential to install from the very beginning.
 Unaccountable governance is no better than a private fiefdom: a project’s leaders may take advantage of a project and a community to extract wealth and value for themselves and their cronies, without having to answer to anyone for their behavior.
 Needless to say, a lack of accountability is also antithetical to the things blockchain stands for; the whole point of building and transacting on an open, decentralized platform is that Facebook will never be accountable to its users, while we must be.
 To whom are the governors, developers, and other core stakeholders of the platform accountable?
 Is this accountability explicit?
 What system of checks and balances exists?
 Are leadership and core stakeholders ultimately accountable to all community members, tokenholders, and/or network participants?
 What’s the mechanism for this accountability?
-(The next section, Governance, will discuss this idea in greater depth, in particular the critical question, To what, or whom, is everyone else ultimately accountable?)
+(The next section, Governance, discusses this idea in greater depth, in particular the critical question, To what, or whom, is everyone else ultimately accountable?)

 - How do you measure progress along these lines?
 It’s one thing to articulate an explicit set of goals, and very much another thing to make progress towards those goals, and to track and share that progress.
 The ideas discussed in this section are among the “fuzzier” ideas that are harder to track, which is why it’s all the more important to devise clear goals and milestones.
 Are clear KPIs established to track a platform’s adherence to its principles and progress towards its goals?
 Are these data public and available for comment?
 What sanctions might apply, and to whom, for deviations or failure to deliver?